kawansoft/aceql-http/aceql-http-5.0-user-guide-server.md

 Multiple `SqlFirewallManager` may be defined and chained.

-AceQL provides 5 built-in (and ready to use without any coding)  SQL Firewall Managers:
+AceQL provides several built-in (and ready to use without any coding)  SQL Firewall Managers:

 | SQL Firewall Manager Name   | Details                                                      |
 | --------------------------- | ------------------------------------------------------------ |